Prisoners of war in the Indo-Pakistani war of 1971: Custody and detainment

-After conceding defeat and accession of the instrument of surrender in 1971, the Indian Army took the responsibility to protect the Pakistan's joint servicemen in East-Pakistan.
+After conceding defeat and accession of the instrument of surrender in 1971, the Indian Army took the responsibility to protect Pakistan's joint servicemen in East-Pakistan.
 During the early phases of the surrender, Lieutenant-General Jagjit Singh Aurora allowed the Pakistani servicemen their right to bear small arms for their protection against the insurgents of Mukti Bahini who were seeking their revenge on Pakistani servicemen.

-In December 1971, the Provisional Government of Bangladesh had shown their intention to India regarding the war prisoners, creating controversy between the India and Bangladesh, as Bangladeshis wanting to hold the cases on the Pakistani servicemen who would be charge with the crimes against humanity in their special courts, and strongly opposed the Indian Army's plan for transferring of war prisoners.
+In December 1971, the Provisional Government of Bangladesh had shown their intention to India regarding the war prisoners, creating controversy between India and Bangladesh, as Bangladeshis wanted to hold the cases on the Pakistani servicemen who would be charged with the crimes against humanity in their special courts, and strongly opposed the Indian Army's plan for transferring war prisoners.
+Members of the Bangladesh government and public spoke specifically of prosecuting 194 Pakistan Army, Air Force and Navy officers for war crimes.
 From 1971 till 1972, the Indian Army quickly transferred the war prisoners to their special war camps in different parts of India through train and air transportation, mainly due to prisoners safety and wellbeing.

-The military commanders of Eastern Command of Pakistani military were held in Fort William in Calcutta, and were transferred by the Air India's commercial plane.
+The military commanders of the Eastern Command of the Pakistani military were held in Fort William in Calcutta, and were transferred by Air India's commercial plane.
 Later, the commanders were held in Jabalpur Cantonment.
-In 1973, majority of the war prisoners were then shifted to Red Fort and Gwalior Fort in New Delhi.
+In 1973, the majority of the war prisoners were then shifted to Red Fort and Gwalior Fort in New Delhi.

 The Indian government treated all the war prisoners in strict accordance with the Geneva Convention, ruled in 1925.
 These 93,000 war prisoners were slowly released by India who were repatriated at the Zero Point, Wagah, and the Line of Control (LoC).
 India took approximately 93,000 prisoners of war that included Pakistani soldiers as well as some of their East Pakistani collaborators.
 79,676 of these prisoners were uniformed personnel, of which 55,692 were Army, 16,354 Paramilitary, 5,296 Police, 1000 Navy and 800 PAF.
 The remaining 13,324 prisoners were civilians - either family members of the military personnel or Bihari Razarkars.

-Before the war prisoners were repatriated, Pakistan and India had to sign the Simla Agreement in 1972 but it was not until 1974 when the Delhi Agreement was signed that marked the repatriation.
+Before the war prisoners were repatriated, Pakistan and India had to sign the Simla Agreement in 1972, but it was not until 1974 when the Delhi Agreement was signed that marked the repatriation.
 The Simla Agreement treaty ensured that Pakistan recognized the independence of Bangladesh in exchange for the return of the Pakistani POWs.

+Since 1978, some Indian government officials have claimed that about 54 Indian soldiers of the Indian Armed Forces went missing in action during the Indo-Pakistani War of 1971 and that they are secretly held by Pakistan.
+Pakistan denies the existence of such prisoners of war.